zainea-bogdan/Multi-Game_Management_System_Oracle_DB_Project/README.md

  - Run the script : script/creating_tables/Create_empty_tables_vers2.1.sql in order to create the empty table structure for the database
  - Run the script: script/creating_tables/MOCK_DATA_VERS1.2.sql in order to populate the tables created with mock for 1 game of this company.
  - Check out the folder: script/practice_exercises  for more exercises like:
-   -   (to be added in the future updates , the categories and files.
+   -   (to be added in the future updates , the categories and tasks+SQL query solutions)

 # **Future Improvements**